StonyBrookDB/odprediction/README.md

 ## Prediction
 This folder includes the files of training and testing the predictive model.

+## Feature Importance
+Using the permutation method to get the features importances.

 ## ICD Codes
 This file includes the ICD-9 and ICD-10 codes used in the project to identify Opioid Use Disorder, Opioid Poisoing and Cancer.